A tradition of strong participation and success

 Ian Sands 1st XI boys coach, Cambridge Blue and former Welsh U21 men’s coach, Sussex and South East divisional coach

-For the fourth consecutive year, the College U18, U16 and U14 teams have all competed in the Sussex final with some teams going to regional and national finals.
+For the fifth consecutive year, the College U18, U16 and U14 teams have all competed in the Sussex final with some teams going to regional and national finals.

 Sussex Cup overview 2002 – 2018 (U14, U15, U16, U18 & U19)

-In the last four years, boys teams have played in ten out of 15 Sussex finals winning four titles, with the U15 boys playing the ISHC national final in 2017.
+In the last four years, boys teams have played in eight out of 15 Sussex finals winning four titles, with the U15 boys playing the ISHC national final in 2017.

 Sussex title opportunities – 75